Tarun-500/frontend_interview_prepration/JS_theorye_Questions.md

-## 11) What is JavaScript - JavaScript is a programming language often used to make websites more interactive.
+## 11) What is JavaScript?
+JavaScript is a programming language often used to make websites more interactive.